vmcbaptista/AI-Shepherd-Robot/README.md

 This code was made using Lejos EV3 API.

-This project consisted by the creation of a program capable to give artificial inteligence to a Lego EV3 robot in order to allow him to solve the problem described bellow:
+In this project we had to create a program capable to give artificial inteligence to a Lego EV3 robot in order to allow him to solve the problem described bellow:

 #Problem
 We should consider a table of 6x6.